coastie-uk/convention-auction/quickstart.md

 This program is designed for the kind of auctions often encountered at fan conventions.
 The use case may vary slightly from con to con, but generally looks like this:

-1) Attendees submit items during the event
+1) Attendees (and/or staff) submit items during the event
 2) A live auction is held, using a slide deck to show items
 3) Attendees bid on items by holding up a paddle card
 4) Attendees pay for and collect their won items.